-The Medical Team has not schedule a Medical Symposium for the 2015 Hotter’N Hell Hundred.
+The Medical Team is currently reviewing the possibility of a Medical Symposium for the 2016 Hotter’N Hell Hundred.

 2012 Medical Symposium